BCLibraries/burns-exhibits/content/Ferocious_Females/Watery Depths.md

 >}}

 {{< figure src="043-Ferocious_Females.jpg"
-           headline="Princess, with the powers of a water witch, floats in the water next to an untoward suitor she dispose of" description="Sullivan. *[Tangleweed and Brine](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21477178280001021)*."
+           headline="Princess, with the powers of a water witch, floats in the water next to an untoward suitor she disposed of" description="Sullivan. *[Tangleweed and Brine](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21477178280001021)*."
 >}}